 For a more savory flavor, brown the turkey wings first in a heavy skillet.

-For food safety, it's best to start the turkey wings on high for 1 hour, and then turn the cooker down to low for longer cooking.
+For food safety, it's best to start the turkey wings on high for one hour and then turn the cooker down to low for longer cooking, according to the USDA Food Safety and Inspection Service.